kingcons/clones/JOURNAL.md

 I'm sure I'm missing some stuff and this probably doesn't account for mirroring but _F it_.
 I'm going to sleep and maybe I can figure the rest out tomorrow. :)

+**NOTE:** To use a render-context and cut down on fetches with this algorithm may be tricky.
+The main thing I know I'll have to change is wraparound when filling the buffers.
+Probably simple for X scroll and a pain in the ass for Y scroll is my hunch.

+### Horizontal Scrolling and Scanline Conundrums (12/30)

+Good Morning!
+Last night I got some basic nametable and attribute fetching working and tested.
+I broke TDD and went ahead and wrote code that should work with full horizontal scrolling.
+Whoops.
+Hopefully, I'll write some more tests to verify that today.
+Speaking of which, testing this stuff is pretty gross because I'm mocking graphics data and then checking private data structures (my render context) to see if the appropriate data makes it into buffers at the right time.
+I admit that I've had a hard time thinking of better ways to test though.

+The big leap that was needed from my earlier version of the PPU code was actually incorporating the scroll register into which tile data was fetched.
+Previously, we'd get a Nametable Byte or Attribute Byte based on the _scanline_ and _tile/quad_ but ignore the scrolling info.
+It seems the right approach is fetching based _only_ on the scrolling info and use the scanline exclusively for tracking the syncing of the PPU and where in the output buffer to render pixels.

+I also probably should be using fine-x and fine-y when processing the pattern bytes to find the palette index.
+But thus far, I'm not actually trying to render pixels at all, or sync the PPU to anything, etc. The next step will be getting the pattern bytes and updating the bg-buffer.
+At that point, I could start worrying about sprites and pixel priority but I'll more likely try to start working on sync and actually wiring this stuff up so I can get some graphics output.
+It would be nice to check some things with my eyes. :)

+_Then_ I can get sprite rendering working. _Then_ I can start thinking about documenting the code more and cleaning things up if applicable and merging this branch.
+_Then_ maybe I'll finally start work on the APU or MMC3 so we can play SMB3.
+Oof.